coreruleset/documentation/content/2-how-crs-works/2-1-anomaly_scoring/index.md

 #### Enabling the Early Blocking Option

 If using a native CRS installation on a web application firewall, the early blocking option can be enabled in the file `crs-setup.conf`.
-This is done by uncommenting rule 900120, which sets the variable `tx.blocking_early` to 1 in order to enable early blocking.
+This is done by uncommenting rule 900120, which sets the variable `tx.early_blocking` to 1 in order to enable early blocking.
 CRS otherwise gives this variable a default value of 0, meaning that early blocking is disabled by default.

 ```apache
 SecAction \